 Also, regarding job resources, some researchers had discussed the benefits of appointing teaching assistants (TA) as academic support for teachers (Cupido and Norodien-Fataar, 2018; D'Andrea and Gosling, 2005; Duthie and Freeman, 2016).
-The support of a sufficient budget and TA would be of great help in improving the learning process of students.
-Also, with the preparation of teaching materials, edit of e-learning videos, assistance in classrooms, a record of student's assignments, and the counseling of students for remedial education, the TA can decrease the workload of teaching faculties so that they can devote more time to innovate pedagogy, improve learners' performance, solve practical problems in the teaching area, etc. This way, the opportunities for promotion to faculties in the teaching cluster can be enhanced.
+The support of sufficient budget and TA would be of great help in improving the learning process of students.
+Also, with the preparation of teaching materials, edit of e-learning videos, assistance in classrooms, a record of students' assignments and the counselling of students for remedial education, the TA can decrease the workload of teaching faculties so that they can devote more time to innovate pedagogy, improve learners' performance, solve practical problems in the teaching area, etc. This way, the opportunities of promotion to faculties in teaching cluster can be enhanced.